Homotopy equivalence of spaces of metrics with invertible Dirac operator: Introduction

 For an intuition why here a lower codimension can be assumed see Section~\ref{sec:surg}.
 Using bordism techniques and sufficient knowledge on enough model manifolds, this result implies that on all connected spin manifolds there is a metric $g$ such that the lower bound on $\dim\, \ker\, D^g$ is attained, \cite[Thm.
 4.1]{ADH}.
 See also \cite[Thm.
 3.9]{BD} for the case $n\geq 5$.

 The Gromov-Lawson result was generalized to a statement on the homotopy type of the space of metrics with positive scalar curvature by V. Chernysh and M. Walsh.
-For that $\mathcal{R}^{\text{psc}}(M)$ is equipped with the compact-open $C^\infty$-topology to a fixed background metric.
+For that $\mathcal{R}^{\text{psc}}(M)$ is equipped with the compact-open $C^\infty$-topology.

 \begin{theorem*}\cite{Chernysh, Walsh} Let $M^n$ and $\widetilde M$ be two closed manifolds of dimension $n$ obtained one another via a sequence of surgery transformations of dimension $2\leq k \leq n-3$.
 Then the corresponding spaces of Riemannian metrics with positive scalar curvature have the same homotopy type: \end{theorem*}